 A commercial partnership comprises two or more people who jointly carry on business with a view to making a profit.
 Partnerships can be general partnerships, limited partnerships or incorporated limited partnerships.

-Limited partnerships or incorporated limited partnerships in Western Australia must be registered under the Limited Partnerships Act 2016 (WA) with the Commissioner for Consumer Protection through the Department of Commerce.
+Limited partnerships or incorporated limited partnerships in Western Australia must be registered under the Limited Partnerships Act 2016 (WA) with the Commissioner for Consumer Protection.

 A general commercial partnership is one in which all of the partners are equally responsible for the management of the business, and each partner has unlimited liability for the debts and obligations of the business.
 It simply requires an agreement between two or more parties to enter into a legally binding business relationship.